saltyshiomix/nerv-ie8-boilerplate/README.md

 $ cd nerv-ie8-boilerplate
 $ yarn
 $ yarn build

+# open with your default browser
+$ yarn start
 ```

 Finally, open `index.html` on your Internet Explorer 8 or modern browsers.